jxjshaw/jxjshaw.github.io/_posts/2004-01-01-Wifi-Beerbong.md

           <img class="content-image"  src="../../images/projects/beerbong/kit.jpg" alt="Jeff" >

           <p class="lead">
-            I figured it would be fun to fly in a couple days early.
-It was the first week of classes and I had a couple of friends at the University of Michigan that I wanted to visit.
+            I flew in to Ann Arbor a few days early to visit a few friends at the school.
 Long story short, there was a block party, a bunch of people were standing on top of my friend's table and it snapped. <p>

              <img class="content-image"  src="../../images/projects/beerbong/table.jpg" alt="Jeff" >